 We have revised the abstract as follows:

 Abstract.
 In undammed watersheds in Mediterranean climates, the timing and abruptness of the transition from the dry season to the wet season have major implications for aquatic ecosystems.
-Of particular concern in many coastal areas is whether this transition can provide sufficient flows at the right time to allow passage for spawning anadromous fish, which is determined by dry season baseflow rates and the timing of the onset of the rainy season.
-In (semi-) ephemeral watershed systems, these functional flows also dictate the timing of full reconnection of the stream system.
-In this study, we propose methods to predict, approximately five months in advance, two key hydrologic metrics in the undammed rural Scott River watershed (HUC8 18010208) in northern California.
+Of particular concern for resource managers in many coastal areas is whether this transition can provide sufficient flows at the right time to allow passage for spawning anadromous fish, which is determined by dry season baseflow rates and the timing of the onset of the rainy season.
+In (semi-) ephemeral watershed systems, the dry season baseflow and rainy season onset timing also dictate the timing of full reconnection of the stream system.
+In this study, we propose methods to predict, approximately five months in advance, two key hydrometeorologic metrics in the undammed rural Scott River watershed in northern California.
 Both metrics are intended to quantify the transition from the dry to the wet season, to characterize the severity of a dry year and support seasonal adaptive management.
-The first metric is the minimum 30-day dry season baseflow volume, Vmin, 30 days, which occurs at the end of the dry season (September-October) in this Mediterranean climate.
+The first metric is the minimum 30-day dry season baseflow volume, which occurs at the end of the dry season (September-October).
 The second metric is the cumulative precipitation, starting Sept.
-1st, necessary to bring the watershed to a “full” or “spilling” condition (i.e. initiate the onset of wet season storm- or baseflows) after the end of the dry season, referred to here as Pspill.
+1st, necessary to bring the watershed to a “full” or “spilling” condition (i.e. initiate the onset of wet season storm- or baseflows) after the end of the dry season.
 As potential predictors of these two values, we assess maximum snowpack, cumulative precipitation, the timing of the snowpack and precipitation, spring groundwater levels, spring river flows, reference ET, and a subset of these metrics from the previous water year.
 We find that, though many of these predictors are correlated with the two metrics of interest, of the predictors considered here, the best prediction for both metrics is a linear combination of the maximum snowpack water content and total October-April precipitation.
 These two linear models could reproduce historic values of Vmin, 30 days and Pspill with an average model error (RMSE) of 1.4 Mm3 / 30 days (19.4 cfs) and 25.4 mm (1 inch), respectively.
 Although these predictive indices could be used by governance entities to support local water management, careful consideration of baseline conditions used as a basis for prediction is necessary.

 2. 1-2 sentences should not be standalone paragraphs, as is currently done several times (L51, L72, L124, L369, etc).
 Please revise your paragraph and section structures accordingly.